mrprfrm/informatorium/Contest/Can Place Flowers.md

         return False
 ```

+It gives us the same `O(n)` time complexity and `O(1)` space complexity.
+It doesn't have any performance advantages over the intuitive solution, but it has a more generalized logic structure and can be used in more complex problems.

+Here, we are still using a single loop over the original flowerbed array and modifying it during the loop, which might have potential side effects.
+Now let's dive into an even more efficient implementation.

 ## Optimized Solution

 Now, let's try counting the number of flowers we can plant in each gap between already planted flowers in the flowerbed.
 Let's consider an example: